 The 3,500-sf air handing room will house the two 35,000-CFM AHUs and desiccant dryers to supply air cooling, dehumidification, and bag-in/bag-out HEPA air filter systems for the target chase and Decay Pipe.
 The power supply room will house the power supply cabinet and relays, and a penetration supported by a 30-in diameter steel pipe cast into the 5-ft thick concrete Target Hall wall for the power strip line.

-Target Hall support areas containing the power supply, RAW skid and utility rooms shall be conditioned by a locally placed small chilled water/hot water AHU.
-Ventilation for these areas shall be provided by a dedicated outside air system (DOAS) located in the service building mechanical area.
+Target Hall support areas containing the power supply, RAW skid and utility rooms will be conditioned by a locally placed small chilled water/hot water AHU.
+Ventilation for these areas will be provided by a dedicated outside air system (DOAS) located in the service building mechanical area.
 The DOAS shall provide adequate personnel ventilation and dehumidified neutral air to the space for humidity control and positive pressurization with respect to the Target Hall.
 Maximum final space condition shall be 73°F +/- 5°F and 50% RH.

-There is a scope increase option being considered to use a gas other than air (e.g helium or nitrogen) for the target chase environment.
+There is a scope increase option being considered to use a gas other than air (e.g., helium or nitrogen) for the target chase environment.
 The use of nitrogen will require the AHU serving the target hall to be fabricated with additional attention given to sealing and leakage rates.
 The impact of using helium or other gasses is still being explored.

 Electrical